ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 180 minutes.
 Now at 81% on WDB.
 Had to do a little debugging.
 Almost done adding comments part to YelpCamp app.

 **Thoughts**: Totally understanding how all this works and feeling good about it!
 Excited to take what I learn and create something useful for the world (hint-think of a website like Yelp but for campgrounds specifically for hikers/bikers)

+### Day 82: April 29th, 2017

+**Today's Progress**: Coded for 95 minutes.
+Now at 83% on WDB.
+Started on Authentication section.
+Excited to learn how to use Passport JS.

+**Thoughts**: Feeling fantastic!
+The back-end becomes easier the more time I spend learning it!